Appeals Attorney in Torrance

 7. Court Ruling

-A panel of three Court of Appeal justices review the transcripts, the briefs filed and the arguments of the attorneys, and conduct their own independent research.
+A panel of three Court of Appeal justices review the transcripts, the briefs filed, and the arguments of the attorneys and conduct their own independent research.
 Based upon their review of the arguments and the law, the justices will then prepare a written ruling.
-The written ruling typically contains a summary of the facts of the case, a summary of the arguments raised, and analysis from the Court as to whether or not the trial court’s judgment needs to be corrected.
+The written ruling typically contains a summary of the facts of the case, a summary of the arguments raised, and an analysis from the Court as to whether or not the trial court’s judgment needs to be corrected.

 Retain a Torrance Appeals Lawyer with 20+ Years' Experience

 Representing Clients in Manhattan Beach & Surrounding Areas